Hong Kong violence becoming more serious, but govt in control, says Lam

 Authorities have so far refused to meet any of the protesters' five key demands: withdraw the extradition bill, set up an independent inquiry into the protests and perceived police brutality, stop describing the protests as "rioting", waive charges against those arrested, and resume political reform.

-The protests come as Hong Kong is facing its first recession in a decade, with all its growth pillars under significant stress.
-Rating agencies have raised long-term questions over the quality of the city's governance.
+The protests come as Hong Kong faces its first recession in a decade, with all its pillars of growth under significant stress.
+Rating agencies have raised long-term questions over the quality of its governance.

-The unrest has sent jitters across the Asian financial centre, prompting some Hong Kong tycoons to start moving personal wealth offshore and residents to look for homes elsewhere.
+Made jittery by the unrest, some Hong Kong tycoons have started to move personal wealth offshore while residents have begun to look for homes elsewhere.

 Juwai.com, China's largest international property website, recorded a 50% increase in Hong Kong enquiries for Australian properties in the past quarter.